GitHubRulesOK/SumatraPDF-Plus/README.md

 2021-2025
 Slowly migrated some updated "Addins" from https://github.com/GitHubRulesOK/MyNotes/tree/master/AppNotes/SumatraPDF/Addins 2025 /2026
 Multiple additions and updates.
-This folder has those related to SumatraPDF.exe command line or its settings.txt file, the plus folder contains those generally called imternally.
+This folder has those related to SumatraPDF.exe command line or its settings.txt file, the plus folder contains those generally called internally.

 PicColo###.hta
 ---